Author, Andrew Gibson

 Customer rates are different.

-As the name implies, an interbank rate is a rate used by one bank to trade with another bank.
+Interbank rates are used by one bank to trade with another bank.

-It is like a wholesale rate.
+It’s like a wholesale rate.

 Even large corporations, who buy and sell currencies in the billions, don’t trade at interbank rates.